-- 1. SCI's invoices accompanied by required monthly and periodic status reports must be submitted to and approved by the COUNTY Administrator's Office or his designee prior to payment processing. - 2.
-SCI will submit to the COUNTY twelve (12) equal invoice requests of Fifty Four Thousand One Hundred Sixty Six Dollars and Sixty Seven Cents, (\$54,166.67) for payment within thirty (30) calendar days following the approval of this agreement and thirty (30) days prior to expiration of this agreement. - 3.
-Any application to change the time to file an invoice request for payment must be in writing and must state the reason or reasons justifying the requested extension.
-Granting an extension of time to file an invoice request for payment is within the sole discretion of COUNTY and must be approved by the COUNTY Administrator or his designee to be effective. - 4.
-The foregoing notwithstanding, if SCI has not provided COUNTY with the audit required pursuant to Paragraph III (D) (c) (i) above, no payments will be made hereunder until COUNTY receives the audit report. - 5.
-No funds paid to SCI by COUNTY under this Agreement may be paid to any private entity or individual as direct economic incentive.
-No funds paid to SCI by COUNTY may be used by any person or for travel, meals or entertainment expenses. - 6.
-Notwithstanding any other provisions herein, COUNTY is not required to make any payment unless, at the time payment is due, SCI is in full compliance with the terms of this Agreement and has demonstrated that it is making progress toward its Fiscal Year 2016/17 goals and objectives. - 7.
-SCI may not bill COUNTY for costs that are paid by COUNTY pursuant to a separate agreement, or by another funding source or grant, and must promptly reimburse COUNTY for any amounts paid by COUNTY for which SCI later receives such funding.
-SCI must notify COUNTY within ten (10) days of the earlier of notification regarding, or actual receipt of, such alternative funding. - 8.
-Reduction in Funding.
-Notwithstanding any other provision of this Agreement, if the amount of monies that the State of Arizona distributes to COUNTY'S General Fund pursuant to A.R.S. § 42-5029 is less than the amount anticipated in COUNTY'S Fiscal Year 2015-16 budget, then COUNTY, at its sole option and after consideration of COUNTY needs, available resources and other obligations, may unilaterally reduce the amount to be paid to SCI under this Agreement.
+- 4.2.1 SCI's invoices accompanied by required monthly and periodic status reports shall be submitted to and approved by the COUNTY Administrator's Office or his designee prior to payment processing. - 4.2.2 SCI shall submit to the COUNTY twelve equal invoice requests of Fifty Four Thousand One Hundred Sixty Six dollars and Sixty Seven cents, (\$54,166.67) for payment within thirty (30) calendar days following the approval of this agreement and thirty (30) days prior to expiration of this agreement. - 4.2.3 Any application to change the time to file an invoice request for payment must be in writing and must state the reason or reasons justifying the requested extension.
+Granting an extension of time to file an invoice request for payment is within the sole discretion of COUNTY and must be approved by the COUNTY Administrator or his designee to be effective. - 4.2.4 The foregoing notwithstanding, if SCI has not provided COUNTY with the

-9. Nothing herein precludes COUNTY from contracting separately with SCI for Services to be provided in addition to those to be provided hereunder, upon terms and conditions to be negotiated by county and SCI.
+- audit required pursuant to Paragraph 3.3.3 above or another report required by this agreement, no payments shall be made hereunder until COUNTY receives the required information. - 4.2.5 No funds paid to SCI by COUNTY under this Agreement may be paid to any private entity or individual as direct economic incentive.
+No funds paid to SCI by COUNTY may be used by any person or for travel, meals or entertainment expenses. - 4.2.6 Notwithstanding any other provisions herein, COUNTY shall not be required to make any payment unless at the time payment is due, SCI is in full compliance with the terms of this Agreement and has demonstrated that it is making progress toward its Fiscal Year 2018/19 goals and objectives and provided all required reports. - 4.2.7 SCI may not bill COUNTY for costs that are paid by COUNTY pursuant to a separate agreement, or by another funding source or grant, and must promptly reimburse COUNTY for any amounts paid by COUNTY for which SCI later receives such funding.
+SCI must notify COUNTY within ten (10) days of the earlier of notification regarding, or actual receipt of, such alternative funding. - 4.2.8 Reduction in Funding.
+Notwithstanding any other provision of this Agreement, if the amount of monies that the State of Arizona distributes to COUNTY'S General Fund pursuant to A.R.S. § 42-5029 is less than the amount anticipated in COUNTY'S Fiscal Year 2018/19 budget, then COUNTY, at its sole option and after consideration of COUNTY needs, available resources and other obligations, may unilaterally reduce the amount to be paid to SCI under this Agreement. - 4.2.9 Nothing herein shall preclude COUNTY from contracting separately with SCI for services to be provided in addition to those to be provided hereunder, upon terms and conditions to be negotiated by County and SCI.

-C. FOREIGN TRADE ZONE
+4.3 FOREIGN TRADE ZONE: